 Ziggurats began to appear around 2200 B.C.
 These impressive pyramid-like, stepped temples, which were either square or rectangular, featured no inner chambers and stood about 170 feet high.
 Ziggurats often featured sloping sides and terraces with gardens.
 The Hanging Gardens of Babylon was one of these.

 Palaces also reach a new level of grandiosity.
 In Mari around 1779 B.C., an ambitious 200-room palace was constructed.

-Sumerians had a system of medicine that was based in magic and herbalism, but were also familiar with processes of removing chemical parts from natural substances.
+Sumerians had a system of medicine that was based in magic and herbalism, but they were also familiar with processes of removing chemical parts from natural substances.
 They are considered to have had an advanced knowledge of anatomy, and surgical instruments have been found in archeological sites.

 Their skill at engineering and architecture both point to the sophistication of their understanding of math.
-The structure of modern time-keeping, with sixty seconds in a minute and sixty minutes in an hour, is attributed to the Sumerians.
+The structure of modern time keeping, with sixty seconds in a minute and sixty minutes in an hour, is attributed to the Sumerians.

 Schools were common in Sumerian culture, marking the world’s first mass effort to pass along knowledge in order to keep a society running and building on itself.